jtran071/rshell/README.md

 4. `bin/ls`

 ##Usage
 You can simply run `ls` by entering the command `bin/ls`.

 To use the flags, you can enter pass the arguments to `bin/ls`.

-For example, you can enter `bin/ls -a` to display the hidden files in the directory.
+For example, you can enter`bin/ls -a` to display the hidden files in the directory.
 You can also enter more than one flag by doing `bin/ls -al` or `bin/ls -a -l`, either one works.
 Furthermore, you can pass in directory names to see what files are in there by doing `bin/ls directory` or if you want to pass in flags you can do: `bin/ls -a directory`.

 The directories are colored in blue, while the executables are colored in green.
 Hidden files have a gray highlighting.
 The display is sorted by alphabetical order ignoring case sensitivity with `.` files displayed first.

 ##Known Issues and Bugs with `ls`
-Currently, the `-R` flag is not functioning properly.
-When you run it, you will get error saying that the file or directory does not exist.
-It may also have a segmentation fault.
+When using the `-R` flag, there may be some permission denied errors.
 The display may not output as neat as it should if long file names or large numbers are displayed.
 When taking flags, it does not output an error when a flag does not exist, it will simply do regular ls.
 Also if a working flag is in any part of `-`, it will work.